datagovuk/ckanext-dgu/README.txt

 This is an extension to CKAN that provides customisations specifically for the data.gov.uk project:

  * DGU's package form - includes a number of custom fields such as temporal_coverage and geographic_coverage.
- * the Form API - exposes in the API the form expressed as HTML for insertion in the Drupal front-end.
- * Harvest Source form, supplied by Form API to the Drupal front-end.
  * Harvest Object inserted into the CKAN package view page.
  * gov_daily - a script (for running daily) that save the database dumps for end-users (JSON/CSV) and backups (SQL).
  * ons_loader - an import script for data from the Office of National Statistics.